alfredjynx/GUI-CM/lessons/Basic/Lesson3_GUI_Usage.md

 | $K_c$     | Sum of the degrees of all nodes in community $c$                   |
 | $\gamma$  | Resolution parameter (controls granularity of the communities detected) |

 This is closest to the Louvain Method for community detection.
-The modularity of the community is the relative density of edges inside communities with respect to edges outside communities
+The modularity of the community is the relative density of edges inside communities with respect to edges outside communities.

 For a more in-depth explanation, please see [Traag et.
 Al](https://www.nature.com/articles/s41598-019-41695-z)